-Based on recent and ongoing aerial surveys in 2016, about 50,000 acres of ʻōhiʻa forest currently show symptoms of Rapid ʻŌhiʻa Death disease on Hawaiʻi Island.
+Based on recent and ongoing aerial surveys in 2018, about 135,000 acres of ʻōhiʻa forest currently show symptoms of Rapid ʻŌhiʻa Death disease on the Island of Hawaiʻi.
 Field researchers will be following up with on-the-ground sampling to be sure that ROD fungus is actually present and causing symptoms in those areas.
-We have confirmed cases of ROD in the following locations: east from Kalapana to Hilo, between Hilo and Volcano, south from Volcano to Naʻalehu and Naʻalehu to Kona, as far north as Kaloko Mauka.
-So far, the disease has not been detected in samples submitted from other Hawaiian Islands.
+We have confirmed cases of ROD in the following locations: east from Kalapana to Hilo, between Hilo and Volcano, south from Volcano to Naʻalehu and Naʻalehu to Kona, as far north as Kohala.
+The less aggressive species causing the symptoms of ROD (Ceratocystis huliohia) was detected in Kauaʻi in May 2018.

 Presence of wood staining does not necessarily mean that a tree has been infected by Ceratocystis.
 Please look at the SYMPTOMS gallery to see photographs of typical and atypical wood stains on samples submitted to the laboratory.

 The Ceratocystis fungus grows in the sapwood of an infected ʻōhiʻa tree.
 Humans are thought to be a main vector because we move infected wood, or contaminated tools, gear and vehicles from one location to another.
 Other potential vectors include feral ungulates and beetles.
 Recent research has identified a particular species of non-native ambrosia beetle that is especially attracted to infected dead and dying ʻōhiʻa trees.